zeeshan7791/Markdown-previewer/README.md

 # Markdown-previewer
 Welcome to Markdown Previewer, a simple yet powerful Markdown Previewer.
-This application displays a text area and show real time preview The app is built using HTML, CSS, and JavaScript and cds.
+This application displays a text area and shows a real-time preview.
+The app is built using HTML, CSS, JavaScript, and cds.

 ## 🚀 Features
 - 📖 User can type any mark in textarea and show the real time preview of render html